twming/ros2_master_tutorial/README.md

 </robot>
 ```
-2. Add below lines to the respective object after "collision" tag.
+2. Add below lines to the respective links after "collision" tag.
+These help to simulate the moment of inertia in the real-world.
 ```
 <xacro:box_inertia m="5.0" l="${base_length}" w="${base_width}" h="${base_height}" xyz="0 0 ${base_height/2.0}" rpy="0 0 0" />
 ...